 ||Send notices to

+to them.
 Clos and Fat-Tree topologies have gained popularity in data center

 networks as a result of a trend towards centralized data center network

 architectures that may deliver computation and storage services.

 The Routing in Fat Trees (RIFT) protocol addresses the demands of routing in

 Clos and Fat-Tree networks via a mixture of both link-state and distance-vector

 techniques colloquially described as 'link-state towards the spine and

 distance vector towards the leafs'.
 RIFT uses this hybrid approach to